BeatrizNiemeyer/Melon-Tasting-Reservation-Scheduler/README.md

 ## Technologies Used
 - I am using Python in the backend, where I built my server, model, crud, seed and tests files
-- I am Flask to build my routes
+- I am using Flask to build my routes in Python
 - I am also using Postgresql and Sqlalchemy for my database, where I built my User and Appointment tables.
 - For the frontend I am using Jinja to populate my HTML templates.